mosefaq/disney_musicals/README.md

 ## Tableau
-A link to interactive Tableau dashboards with insights can also be found here: [link].
+A link to interactive Tableau dashboards with insights can also be found here: [link](https://public.tableau.com/views/DisneyWIP/Dashboard2?:language=en-GB&:display_count=n&:origin=viz_share_link).
 This is slightly less comprehensive than the report (as it's just quick insights) but I decided to include them just for demonstration of Tableau competency.